JFSvensson/1DV610_L2_JFSvensson/README.md

 ## Usage

 ### Find the position
 The date is input as a string.
 The time in hours, and fractions of hours.
-The time eloped since midnight between 31 december 1999 and 1 januari 2000, epoch 2000, is also possible to recieve by using CelestialFinder.timeSince2000('2023-09-13', 15).
+The time eloped since midnight between 31 december 1999 and 1 january 2000, epoch 2000, is also possible to receive by using CelestialFinder.timeSince2000('2023-09-13', 15).

 #### The Sun
 CelestialFinder.whereIsTheSun('2023-09-06', 10)